Objectives and Content

 Examination Support Material

-Non- programmable calculator according to model listed in faculty regulations and five (5) A4 pages of the student's own handwritten notes.
+Non- programmable calculator according to model listed in faculty regulations, molecule building kit, and five (5) A4 pages of the student's own handwritten notes.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.